phoenix98Glitch/NLP-Twitter-Sentiment-Analysis/README.md

 8. Create a pipeline to remove stop-words, punctuation, and perform tokenization
 9. Understand the theory and intuition behind Naive Bayes classifiers

-# Trained a Naive Bayes, Logistic Regression, Decision Tree Model and assessed their model performance.
+# Trained a Naive Bayes, Logistic Regression, XGBoost Model, ensembled all 3 models and assessed their model performance.